-The issue at hand is how the language in Title 10 of the United States Code and the President's memo are to be interpreted.
-As the President's memorandum makes obvious, this language has been subject to varying interpretations that allowed or denied abortion services.
-Specifically, Sec.
-1093 states:
+The issue at hand was how the language in Title 10 of the United States Code and the President's memo were to be interpreted.
+As the President's memorandum made obvious, this language has been subject to varying interpretations that allowed or denied abortion services.
+Prior to the most recent change, Section 1093 stated: